dustinpfister/blog_posts/_posts/python-standard-library-tkinter.md

 ## 1 - Some very basic tkinter getting started examples

-So I need to start somewhere when it comes to using tkinter and python, so In thism section I will be going over just a few very basic getting started types examples of tkinter.
+So I need to start somewhere when it comes to using tkinter and python, so In this section I will be going over just a few very basic getting started types examples of tkinter.
+The basic process is to of course import the tkinter library, and then create a root partent with the main Tk class.
+Off of the main root parent I can then use the minsize method to set a small starting size for the window.
+Then it is just a matter of creating at least one widget to attach to the root parent, and then done call the main loop method of the root parent.
+So this will be just a few examples of that basic process to create very simple getting started examples that just make use of one widget.

 ### 1.1 - Basic Hello world example